StryCodr/Connect-4-Game/README.md

  - Protection against possible errors

 Playing Game
-1. CLone the repository and run in preferred codespace
+1. Clone the repository or run it in your preferred codespace
 2. Play with a freind or by yourself against an AI opponent

 Extra details